 The new bilingual children’s voices are designed for Spanish and English speaking children in Latin America and the USA, including the estimated 110 to 130 thousand bilingual Spanish-English children in the United States who cannot rely on their natural speech to meet their daily communication needs.
-For the first time, not only will they be able to speak with a Text to Speech voice that matches their age but also use the exact same voice when speaking Spanish and English.
+For the first time, not only will they be able to speak with a Text to Speech voice that matches their age but also uses the exact same voice when speaking Spanish and English.
 The new Spanish-English children voices, Emilio and Valeria, were recorded by and for children.

 “There is a huge demand for genuine children’s Text to Speech voices,” founder and CEO of AssistiveWare, David Niemeijer said, “This is exemplified by the fact that the American English Children’s voices released by Acapela Group and AssistiveWare in June 2012 have already been downloaded 28 thousand times.”

-The new bilingual children’s voices are such an important breakthrough for Spanish speaking children across the Americas that AssistiveWare and Tobii Technology are not keeping these voices reserved for their own products.
-After July 2014, the new bilingual American Spanish-English children voices will be available for licensing by Acapela Group to other developers to utilize in their apps and communication devices, allowing even more children to access programs with voices that resemble their own.
+The new bilingual children’s voices are such an important breakthrough for Spanish-speaking children across the Americas that AssistiveWare and Tobii Technology are not keeping these voices reserved for their own products.
+After July 2014, the new bilingual American Spanish-English children voices will be available for licensing by Acapela Group to other developers to utilize in their apps and communication devices, allowing, even more, children to access programs with voices that resemble their own.

 “This groundbreaking project is the first of its kind in the industry,” said Lars-Erik Larsson, CEO of Acapela Group.
-“With over 3,000 hours of research, recording, processing and development, the new American Spanish-English children’s voices are a fulfilling milestone and a reflection of our longtime leadership in this field.”
+“With over 3,000 hours of research, recording, processing, and development, the new American Spanish-English children’s voices are a fulfilling milestone and a reflection of our longtime leadership in this field.”

 About Acapela Group: